openeuropa/epoetry-client/README.md

 For more information about ePoetry notifications check the [official documentation](https://citnet.tech.ec.europa.eu/CITnet/confluence/pages/viewpage.action?pageId=973319436).

-### Authenticate incoming notifications
+### Authenticate inbound notifications

-Incoming notifications will need to be authenticated using the EU Login ticket validation service.
+Inbound notifications will need to be authenticated using the EU Login ticket validation service.
 In order to do so, this library provides the [`EuLoginTicketValidation`](./src/TicketValidation/EuLogin/EuLoginTicketValidation.php) service, which will need to be injected when building the [`NotificationServerFactory`](./src/NotificationServerFactory.php).